PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

     :raises pg.InternalError: error during query processing

 This method simply sends a SQL query to the database.
-If the query is an insert statement that inserted exactly one row into a table that has OIDs, the return value is the OID of the newly inserted row.
-If the query is an update or delete statement, or an insert statement that did not insert exactly one row in a table with OIDs, then the number of rows affected is returned as a string.
+If the query is an insert statement that inserted exactly one row into a table that has OIDs, the return value is the OID of the newly inserted row as an integer.
+If the query is an update or delete statement, or an insert statement that did not insert exactly one row, or on a table without OIDs, then the number of rows affected is returned as a string.
 If it is a statement that returns rows as a result (usually a select statement, but maybe also an ``"insert/update ... returning"`` statement), this method returns a :class:`Query` that can be accessed via the :meth:`Query.getresult`, :meth:`Query.dictresult` or :meth:`Query.namedresult` methods or simply printed.
 Otherwise, it returns ``None``.

-The SQL command may optionally contain positional parameters of the form ``$1``, ``$2``, etc instead of literal data, in which case the values have to be supplied separately as a tuple.
+The SQL command may optionally contain positional parameters of the form ``$1``, ``$2``, etc instead of literal data, in which case the values must be supplied separately as a tuple.
 The values are substituted by the database in such a way that they don't need to be escaped, making this an effective way to pass arbitrary or unknown data without worrying about SQL injection or syntax errors.